perisphere-rwe/perinary/README.md

 #>   - bill_depth_mm = ?
 ```

-And if you want to get straight to filling these unknowns in using
+If you want to get straight to filling in unknowns, specify
-dictionary functions (described in the next section), `get_unknowns`
-gives you a full template to fill in when you specify `as_code = TRUE`:
+`as_code = TRUE`:

 ``` r
 get_unknowns(dd_peng, as_code = TRUE)